KostasKoutrou/kostaskoutrou.github.io/_posts/2026-02-02-cyber-range-as-code-intro.md

 A YAML file `packer/ubuntu-2404/http/user-data` was created.
 When running Packer, the PC becomes a temporary web server, and the machine pulls the `user-data` file from the PC from the `http` path.

-To better understand how the `user-data` and the next files are involved during the image building using Packer, this is a great point where the tool called [**Cloud-init**](https://cloudinit.readthedocs.io/en/latest/) should be briefly described.
-Cloud-init is the industry standard multi-distribution method for cross-platform cloud instance initialization.
+To better understand how the `user-data` and the next files are involved during the image building using Packer, this is a great point where the tool called [**Cloud-init**](https://cloudinit.readthedocs.io/en/latest/) should be briefly described. **Cloud-init is the industry standard multi-distribution method for cross-platform cloud instance initialization**.
 It is supported across all major public cloud providers, provisioning systems for private cloud infrastructure, and bare-metal installations.

 When a VM boots, cloud-init runs and provides the necessary glue between launching a cloud instance and connecting to it so that it works as expected.
 It looks for metadata provided by proxmox or terraform and performs different initialization tasks automatically, including: